Gieneq/Audio-Spectrum-Display/schematics/README.md

 - Measured DC offset: 1.22V,
 - Measured AC RMS voltage: 0.88V.

 As indicated earlier the load resistance should be much greater than internal resistance of signal source.
-In this case it is recommended to use 100 times higher resistance which will grant:
+In this case it is recommended to use 100 times higher resistance.
-- 0.25mA constant current flow,
-- 0.15mA current amplitude,
-- voltage at the output similar to one at the input,
-- output resistance about 50R.